The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 Pros

-- It can detect a wide range of contaminants, including lead, copper, pesticides and bacteria.
+- Broad contaminant detection — It covers a range of issues, including lead, copper, pesticides, and bacteria.

 Cons